mlabieniec/aws-lib/README.md

 ## Usage

 1. Build/deploy the CDK app (ensure you have the CDK and credentials setup on your machine).
-Ensure you have created a `aws/auth/lib/config.json` file as outlined above (if no providers, just leave it blank with an empty object `{}`)
+Ensure you have created a `aws/auth/lib/config.json` file as outlined above (if no providers, just leave it blank with an empty object `{}`).
+Note: This will likely take a while!

 ```bash
 cd aws && npm i && npm run deploy
 ```

 > NOTE: If you are using an AWS CLI profile, the NPM script doesn't include the `--profile` argument.
 So, if you have profiles enabled, run the deploy directly from `cd aws/core`: `cdk deploy --outputs-file ../../lib/config.json --yourProfileName`

 2. Build and Run the React sample
 ```bash